|

 ma (true, reality)

-i.mi (taboo, mourning, abhor, detestable) ❖ True abstinence
+i.mi (taboo, mourning, abhor, detestable) ❖ (true abstinence) ❖ Strict adherence to the rules governing the abstinence

 hi (fire, flame , blaze)